 Familiarisation Programme for Independent Directors

-Your Company has also adopted the Policy on Remuneration of Directors and theRemuneration Policy for Key Managerial Personnel and Employees of the Company inaccordance with the provisions of sub-section (4) of section 178 and the same areappended as Annexure V-A and Annexure V-B respectively and form part ofthis Report.
+Your Company has also adopted the Policy on Remuneration of Directors and theRemuneration Policy for Key Managerial Personnel and Employees of the Company inaccordance with the provisions of sub-section (4) of Section 178 of the Act.

-The criteria for determining qualifications positive attributes and independence of aDirector and the Remuneration Policy for Directors Key Managerial Personnel and otheremployees have been discussed in detail in the Report on Corporate Governance.
+The criteria for determining qualifications positive attributes and independence of aDirector and the Remuneration Policies for Directors Key Managerial Personnel and otheremployees have been discussed in detail in the Report on Corporate Governance.

 The Board of Directors of the Company has appointed Messrs.
 KSR & Co.
-CompanySecretaries LLP to conduct the Secretarial Audit of the Company pursuant to the provisionsof section 204 of the Companies Act 2013 and the Companies (Appointment and Remunerationof Managerial Personnel) Rules 2014.
-In accordance with the provisions of sub-section (1)of section 204 the Secretarial Audit Report for the Financial Year 2016-17 is appended tothis Report as
+CompanySecretaries LLP to conduct the Secretarial Audit of the Company pursuant to the provisionsof Section 204 of the Companies Act 2013 and the Companies (Appointment and Remunerationof Managerial Personnel) Rules 2014.
+In accordance with the provisions of sub-section (1)of Section 204 the Secretarial Audit Report for the Financial Year 2020-21 is appended tothis Report as "Annexure V".

 The Secretarial Audit Report does not contain any qualification reservation adverseremark or disclaimer.

 The Secretarial Auditor was present at the last AGM.